Skip to main content

 Scene Assign to Map

-Upon pressing play, you should see some logging on-screen indicating that there has been a connection attempt, and that a successful connection has been made.
+A login screen appears indicating there has been a connection attempt, and that a successful connection has been made.

 Scene Connected